Skip to main content

 RETURN p.name

 Two rows: Ada, Alan.
-Run through toLower if you want case-insensitive matching:
+Run through string.lower if you want case-insensitive matching:

 MATCH (p:Person)